kanannuruyevs/kanannuruyevs/README.md

 ### Welcome to my GitHub Profile 🙂.
-My name is Kanan and pronouns are he/him 👨🏻.
+My name is Kanan with pronouns he/him 👨🏻.
 Nice to meet you!
-### There are a couple of things to mention about me ⚡:
+### There are a couple of things here to mention⚡:

-- The profile picture represents a strong link with the saxophone sound effects of electronic music produced in my brain.
+- The profile picture represents an example of strong link with the a saxophone sound effect of electronic music produced in my brain.
-- I currently stopped learning Python 👨🏻‍💻 and would trying to come back to work with small projects 🔭.
+- I currently stopped learning Python 👨🏻‍💻 and would trying to come back as possible as to work with small projects 🔭.
 - Open to collaborate with like-minded people 👯 and share ideas to help each other for future progression 🌱.

 ### Feel free to ask me about what I'm doing now and reach me via [Email](mailto:kanansnote@gmail.com) 📫, [Telegram](https://t.me/kanansnote) 💬 and [Skype](https://join.skype.com/invite/F3ix8zp5tSBy) 🗣️ to discuss how we can develop new creative projects together.